alexdellabruna/rest-api-service/README.md

 ## Environment variables
 - `LISTENING_ADDRESS`: IP address or hostname on which the web server listens, defaults to `0.0.0.0`
 - `HTTP_PORT`: TCP port on which the web server listens, defaults to `8080`
+- `GIN_MODE`: configures wheter app should run in debug or production mode, defaults to `release`

 ## Run tests
 To run the integration test suite, execute `make test`.